lepture/nico/README.md

 Get more information or help on the [project homepage](http://lab.lepture.com/nico/).

-## Canary Channel
+## Ninja Channel

-This is the channel for experiment, get nico in canary channel with:
+This is the channel for experiment, get nico in ninja channel with:

 ```
-$ npm install nico@canary -g
+$ npm install nico@ninja -g
 ```

 ## Contributing